shenhong29/Appium-installation-by-npm/README.md

 Appium is an open source test automation framework for use with native, hybrid and mobile web apps.
 It drives iOS, Android, and Windows apps using the WebDriver protocol.
 More details are available at http://appium.io/.

-Two Appium installation methods are available to macOS
+Two Appium installation methods are available for macOS:
 * Appium Download - https://github.com/appium/appium-desktop/releases/tag/v1.15.1 (as of March 27, 2020)
 * Easy setup process, run a test now. - http://appium.io/ (v1.17.0 as of March 27, 2020)